psirenny/derbygap/README.md

 Creating a derbygap app is similar to creating a standard derby app.

-In addition to creating the app's script bundle, you must also create the app's html by calling `derbygap.writeHtml`:
+In addition to creating the app's script bundle, you must also create the app's html by calling `derbygap.writeHtml`.

-This example assumes you have initialized a phonegap app (named phonegap) in the root of your project.
+This example assumes you have initialized a phonegap project, named **phonegap**, in the root of your project:

-In your app init:

     var derbyApp = require('…');
     var expressApp = require('…');